ibm-cloud-docs/assistant/beta-versions.md

 Versions help you manage the workflow of a dialog skill development project.
 {: shortdesc}

+This feature is available for use by participants in the beta program only.
+To find out how to request access, see [Particpate in the beta program](feedback.html#feedback-beta).

 ![Beta](images/beta.png) IBM releases services, features, and language support for your evaluation that are classified as beta.
 These features might be unstable, might change frequently, and might be discontinued with short notice.
 Beta features also might not provide the same level of performance or compatibility that generally available features provide and are not intended for use in a production environment.

 Create a skill version to capture a snapshot of the training data (intents and entities) and dialog in the skill at key points during the development process.
 Being able to save an in-progress skill at a specific point in time is especially useful as you start to fine tune your assistant.
 You often need to make a change and see the impact of the change in real time before you can determine whether or not the change improves or lessens the effectiveness of the assistant.
 Based on your findings from a test environment deployment, you can make an informed decision about whether to deploy a given change to an assistant that is deployed in a production environment.